DevTrav/Mission-to-Mars/README.md

 ## Purpose
 The purpose of this project is to build a Web App that will :

 1. Scrape several websites for the most recent Mars data.

-2. Store the extracted data in a NoSQL database
+2. Store the extracted data in a NoSQL database.

-3.Then create a frontend with Bootstrap to display the findings.
+3. Then create a frontend with Bootstrap to display the findings.

 ## Software